 But many of us also worry about the challenges of investing.
 It can seem very complex and confusing.
 The value of any investment can go down as well as up, so you might end up losing money rather than saving it.
-In fact our recent research shows that 18% of us are scared of making the wrong investment decisions1.
+In fact our recent research shows that nearly 1 in 5 of us are scared of making the wrong investment decisions1.

-As Emma Byron, Managing Director of Legal & General Retirement Solutions, says:
+As Lorna Shah, Managing Director of Legal & General Retail Retirement, says: